top of page

 • Monday — Writing & grammar: structuring ideas, paragraph coherence, applied conjugation and syntax.

-• Tuesday — Conversation & phonetics: speaking ease, rhythm and intonation, tricky sounds, live correction.
+• Tuesday — Conversation & phonetics: fluency, rhythm and intonation, tricky sounds, live correction.

-• Thursday — French civilisation: cultural codes and everyday life, institutions and civic landmarks, social integration in France.
+• Thursday — French civilisation: cultural codes and daily life, institutions and civic markers, social integration.

 Timetable: